truthcoin/www.truthcoin.info/faq/index.md

 Yes I do.
 Like Bitcoin, this is the only project which aims to solve an actual problem in computer science (P2P Oracle), it is the only project which had economically viable non-blockchain implementations, which were later censored (InTrade.com), it avoids the deadly CS sin of rewriting code from scratch, and imports Bitcoin's (crucial) monetary network effects.
 Roger Ver hired the most skeptical and technically knowledgeable people in the area (you know their names) to review the design.
 So far, no design flaws have been brought forward by these reviewers.

-While other projects employ million-dollar budgets, only to struggle to meet their (multi-year extended) deadlines, this project is costing the Bitcoin community nothing, and we've already nearly finished.
+While other projects employ multi-million-dollar budgets, only to struggle to meet their (multi-year extended) deadlines, this project is costing the Bitcoin community nothing, and we've already nearly finished.

 ## Motivation